 - Fritters are best enjoyed the same day.
 Cover and store leftovers at room temperature for 1 day or in the refrigerator for up to 3 days.
 Reheat in the microwave.

 - Freezing Instructions: Prepare recipe through step 5.
 Freeze shaped fritters for up to 3 months.
-On the day you serve them, let the fritters thaw and rest for about 4-5 hours.
+On the day you serve them, let the fritters thaw and rest at room temperature for about 4-5 hours.
 Fry as directed.
 You can also freeze the fried fritters (unglazed).
 Allow them to cool completely, then freeze for up to 3 months.
 Thaw in the refrigerator or at room temperature, then reheat as desired and top with glaze.